ben-madley-mt/SimpleStarter/README.md

 Install with `npm install`, start the server in one terminal with `npm run start`, and start the test script with `npm run test` or `node ./test.js -w <number of workers> -d <max delay>`.

 Now try and either refactor the code, or migrate the database, with as little downtime as possible. **Do not stop the server or the test.** Deploy new versions of the server with `npm run deploy-server`, and new versions of the client with `npm run deploy-client`.
-This will copy them into the `LIVE` server where the server and test script run from.
+This will copy them into the `LIVE` server where the server and test script run from. **DO NOT EDIT THE FILES IN `LIVE`.**

 Access the database with `sqlite3 test.sqlite`.
 The only table is the `card` table.